Bird colony: Ecological functions

-The habit of nesting in groups is believed to provide better survival against predators in several ways.
-Many colonies are situated in locations that are naturally free of predators.
-In other cases, the presence of many birds means there are more individuals available for defense.
-Also, synchronized breeding leads to such an abundance of offspring as to satiate predators.
+The habit of nesting in groups is believed to provide better survival against predators.
+Many colonies are located in areas naturally free of predators.
+The presence of many birds also means there are more individuals available for defense.
+Synchronized breeding leads to such an abundance of offspring as to satiate predators.

-For seabirds, colonies on islands have an obvious advantage over mainland colonies when it comes to protection from terrestrial predators.
-Other situations can also be found where bird colonies avoid predation.
-A study of yellow-rumped caciques in Peru found that the birds, which build enclosed, pouch-like nests in colonies of up to one hundred active nests, situate themselves near wasp nests, which provide some protection from tree-dwelling predators such as monkeys.
+For seabirds, colonies on islands have an obvious advantage over mainland colonies as they are often protected from terrestrial predators.
+Bird colonies can avoid predators in other ways too.
+For example, a study of yellow-rumped caciques in Peru found that the birds, which build enclosed, pouch-like nests in colonies of up to one hundred active nests, situate themselves near wasp nests.
+The wasps provide some protection from tree-dwelling predators like monkeys.
 When other birds came to rob the nests, the caciques would cooperatively defend the colony by mobbing the invader.
-Mobbing, clearly a group effort, is well-known behavior, not limited to colonial species; the more birds participating in the mobbing, the more effective it is at driving off the predator.
+The more birds participating in the mobbing, the more effective it is at driving off the predator.
 Therefore, it has been theorized that the larger number of individuals available for vigilance and defense makes the colony a safer place for the individual birds nesting there.
 More pairs of eyes and ears are available to raise the alarm and rise to the occasion.

-Another suggestion is that colonies act as information centers and birds that have not found good foraging sites are able to follow others, who have fared better, to find food.
-This makes sense for foragers because the food source is one that can be locally abundant.
+Another hypothesis is that colonies act as information centers, and birds that have not found good foraging sites are able to find food by following others who have fared better.
+This makes sense for foragers of a food source that is locally abundant.
 This hypothesis would explain why the lesser kestrel, which feeds on insects, breeds in colonies, while the related common kestrel, which feeds on larger prey, does not.